AlessioCoser/pure-ts-mock/README.md

-# TS-Mock
+# pure-ts-mock

-TS-Mock is a minimalist, type-safe mocking library for TypeScript.
-It’s designed to be expressive, framework-agnostic, and dependency-free giving you everything you need for effective mocking, and nothing you don’t.
+pure-ts-mock is a minimalist, type-safe mocking library for TypeScript.
+It’s designed to be expressive, framework-agnostic, and dependency-free—giving you everything you need for effective mocking, and nothing you don’t.

 > If you feel the need for more, it’s probably time to refactor your code.